salimandre/texture-inpainting/README.md

   <img src="img/adsn_fail.png" width="30%">
 </p>

-Although the texture is so structure we could recover the missing region just by using the kriging estimator and we got a perfect result.
+Although the texture is so structured we could recover the missing region just by using the kriging estimator and we got a perfect result.

 <p align="center">
   <img src="img/demo_brick_without_adsn.png" width="30%">